MikaVainio/AffinityPublisherFISpelling/README.md

 Open the folder by clicking `Open` then copy the unzipped dictonary files to this folder.
 In **Windows** copy `fi_FI.aff`, `fi_FI.dic` and `hyph_fi_FI.dic`.
 If you are using **Mac** computer copy only `hyph_fi_FI.dic`.

 In **Mac** computers (as macOS Ventura 13.1) put the hyphention file into folder `fi-Fi`.
 You must create this forlder first.
-See the followinf picture:
+For the correct path see the followin picture:

 <img width="377" alt="image" src="https://user-images.githubusercontent.com/24242044/211194689-19258797-d408-4af3-9aef-ec9312fe4b82.png">